robertbrodrecht/adgenerate/README.md

 4. Run `./adgenerate` and follow the instructions.

 Alternatively, you can run `php /path/to/adgenerate` if you don't want to deal with / can't set permissions.

+## Want to contribute?
+If you have anything you want to contribute or if you run into a bug, feel free to pitch in.